(Guest writer: Derek Reid)

 I could sit there and pout about Trivia Crack, or I could take action and start a new project right away.
 The former is counterproductive at best, and I realized that if I ever wanted to get a game on the App Store, I just had to move on.

 3. Do Your Research

-There is a lot more that goes into making a great game then most people think.
+There is a lot more that goes into making a great game than most people think.
 You have to take the time to go through the games that made it to the App Store and more importantly go through the top downloaded games list to find what they have in common.
-You want to look for things like how players control the game, how difficult the game is and of course, you also want to make sure nobody has already made your game.
+You want to look for things like how players control the game, how difficult the game is, and of course, you also want to make sure nobody has already made your game.